Sony A7 II vs Nikon D850

 |Sony A850« »||Y||-||-||-||-||mini||2.0||-||-||-||Sony A850|

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Nikon websites.

 Review summary: Sony A7 II vs Nikon D850